serendatapy/serendatapy-chat-client-exercise/README.md

 To make the requests to the API install and use [jQuery](http://jquery.com/download/) (you can save it as a dependency through [Bower](https://bower.io/), or import it from the CDN).

-First try to get your external quotes using [Ajax](http://api.jquery.com/jquery.ajax/).
-You will notice that the requests get blocked because there’s no [CORS](https://developer.mozilla.org/en/docs/Web/HTTP/Access_control_CORS) header.
-So, consider switching to JSONP and check the difference.
+First get your external quotes using [Ajax](http://api.jquery.com/jquery.ajax/) (notice that the responses include a [CORS](https://developer.mozilla.org/en/docs/Web/HTTP/Access_control_CORS) header).
+Now switch to JSONP, and check the difference between the two methods.

 Make sure to make small, incremental, and descriptive commits along the way.
 Before committing check your syntax through `gulp lint`.